I will need to take time off work for the operation and recovery and I will not be earning any money. Can I get any help with this?

 - you must have been accepted as a suitable donor by the New Zealand health system, and

-- the person receiving your kidney must be eligible for publicly funded health services in New Zealand.
+- the person receiving your organ must be eligible for publicly funded health services in New Zealand or as part of the Australian and New Zealand Paired Kidney Exchange Program, and.

-You need to lose income to be eligible for the compensation (so if you take sick leave/annual leave you are NOT eligible even though you might spend that leave).
+You need to lose earnings to be eligible for the compensation (so if you take sick leave/annual leave you are NOT eligible even though you might spend that leave).

 The Ministry of Health manages these compensation payments.